LukePappa/Ourism/text.md

 Your purpose is to surrender yourself utterly and completely to divine love, the only reality.
+Your inward state will be reflected outwardly as bodily, social, emotional, and vocational discipline.

+Reality may be more derivatively understood as comprising spatiotemporally located observers who range in complexity from individual particles to entire nervous systems.
+Consequently, sapience is such a rare and significant privilege that personally gaining it defies coincidence.
+To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch of ever-deepening surrender to divine love.